Support The Education Of Children And Avail A 50% Tax Benefit

 The Coronavirus outbreak has been extremely challenging for people across the world.
 India is also struggling to handle the repercussions of the pandemic.
 The impact of COVID-19 is leaving a trail of destruction for India’s underprivileged children, especially in the context of their education.
-According to UNICEF, more than 247 million children enrolled in elementary and secondary schools and 28 million children who were attending pre-school in Anganwadi centres, have been impacted so far due to the closure of schools.
+According to UNICEF, more than 247 million children enrolled in elementary and secondary schools and 28 million children who were attending pre-school in Anganwadi centers, have been impacted so far due to the closure of schools.

 Underprivileged children are not just experiencing an unexpected gap in their schooling, they are also struggling with a massive learning deficit.
 An estimated 46.24 million children, between 6-18 years of age, were already out of school in 2016 (DISE 2016-17 and RGI Census Population Projection 2016).
 Given the loss of livelihoods during the lockdown, the closure of schools and the severe lack of access to digital aids, this number is going to increase rapidly.
 Without stable internet access and the scarcity of digital learning devices, children across urban slums and villages shall continue to suffer from a lack of learning.
 Several families are facing extreme poverty which puts more underprivileged children at risk of discontinuing their education permanently in the aftermath of the on-going crisis.